UoA-Stars-And-Supernovae/transient_rates_from_cosmological_simulations/README.md

 - `h`:              Hubble parameter
 - `omega_M`:        cosmological mass density
-- `omega_L`:        effective mass density of dark energy And are accessible through `f['SFH'].attrs['h']`
+- `omega_L`:        effective mass density of dark energy

+And are accessible through `f['SFH'].attrs['h']`

 Per SFH the redshift locations are stored in the attributes of the dataset: `f['SFH/TNG'].attrs['redshift']`

-### Raw SFH data
+### Raw SFH data [raw_SFH]

 This is a more finely binned star formation rate over metallicity and redshift.

-- Binned in 100 metallicity bins
+Instead of 13 BPASS metallicities there are 100 metallicity bins and the mean, median and 16%-84% interval is recorded.

+The group contains the following structure with each SFH containing the same datasets.
+The `distribution` is normalised to the cosmology used in the paper.

+- empirical
+  - `distribution` : The binned SFR distribution over redshift and metallicity (100x500)
+  - `mean`: The SFR-weighted mean metallicity over redshift (500)
+  - `median`: The SFR-weighted median metallicity over redshift (500)
+  - `16p`: 16% of the SFR-weighted metallicity distribution over redshift (500)
+  - `84p`: 84% of the SFR-weighted metallicity distribution over redshift (500)
+- millimillennium (100x64)
+- TNG (100x100)
+- EAGLE (100x29)

+The following attributes are available per SFH:
+- `metallicity_edges`
+- `redshift`

+Axxessible using `f['raw_SFH/TNG'].attrs['metallicity_edges']` for each SFH.

-Predicted event rates
+### Predicted event rates [event_rates]

+The predicted event rates are created by combining the cosmic SFH with BPASS DTDs, as described in this notebook.
+This group contains the predicted rates for each event type per BPASS metallicity.
+Each simulation contains predicted rates for all event types mentioned in the DTD section on this page.

+- empirical
+  - BBH (13x100)
+  - BHNS (13x100)
+  - etc
+- millimennium  (13x100)
+- TNG           (13x100)
+- EAGLE         (13x100)

+The following attributes can be accessed per SFH:
+- `event_lookbacktime`: The lookback time bin edges of the calculated rates
+- `event_redshift`:     The redshift bin edges of the calculated rates
+- `h`:                  Hubble parameter
+- `omega_M`:            cosmological mass density
+- `omega_L`:            effective mass density of dark energy

+While `event_redshift` and `event_lookbacktime` are accessible per SFH, they are the same for each SFH.

-Observations
+### Observations